msukhare/push_swap/README.md

 * push_swap is a project consisting of two software, `push_swap` and `checker`.

+* the goal of this project is use any sorting algorithm and adapte them to the limited instruction we can do to sort the stack.

 ##### about first software, `push_swap`:

 * `push_swap` is a software that sorts a [stack](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)) in ascending order.